Toucaan/toucaan.research/README.md

 </html>
 ```

 Head over [here](https://www.toucaan.com/docs/getting-started) to get started.
-We are looking for help on documentation and contributors for the framework.
-Feel free to submit a PR or write to me if you want to join the project as a core member.
+We are looking for help on documentation and contributors for this project.

+Feel free to submit a PR or write to me if you want to join the core team.

 ### Vendor Support